DrC0okie/HEIG_CLD_Labo5/README.md

 ![](figures/get-svc-frontend-svc.png)

+> Access the public URL of the Service with a browser.
+You should be able to access the complete application and create a new ToDo.

 Finally we can access the deployed Todos app

 ![](figures/App_deployed_on_GKE.png)

 > Document any difficulties you faced and how you overcame them.
 Copy the object descriptions into the lab report (if they are unchanged from the previous task just say so).

-Appart from the Ip addresses, identifiers or dates, the other objects were not modified.
-We just added the frontend service.
-We provided the screenshot of the frontend service description earlier.
+Apart from the ip addresses, identifiers or dates, the other objects were not modified.
+We just added the front-end service.
+We provided the screenshot of the front-end service description earlier.

 # Task 3 - Add and exercise resilience